BehruzMaxmudov1203/MentorApprentice-Bot/README.md

 - 👥 Connect mentors and apprentices
 - 💼 Match jobs and employees
 - 📝 Search for project partners
-- ✅ Multi-step forms using FSM
+- ✅ Multi-step form using FSM
-- 📞 Phone number validation
+- 📞 Validate phone numbers
-- 🔄 Form editing and confirmation
+- 🔄 Edit and confirm form submissions
-- 🌐 Enter location and technology
+- 🌐 Specify location and skills

 ---